[DSP] W02 - Vector Spaces

 - subspaces can be applied to signal approximation and compression

-- with vector and subspace
+- with vector x∈V and subspace S⊆V

-- approximate with by
+- approximate x with ^x∈S by

 - due to the adaptation of vector space paradigm for signal processing